evcruz3/superset-crish/README.md

    - Retrieves weather forecast data from external data sources
    - Processes and transforms raw weather data for use in prediction models
    - Stores historical and forecast weather data for analysis
+   - Generates weather alerts for dangerous conditions based on parameter thresholds
    - Supports parameters like temperature, rainfall, humidity, and wind speed

 4. **Case Reports Initializer**